How to form an LLC in Indiana

 How long does it take to form an LLC in Indiana?

-If you file online through INBiz, you'll typically get approval within one business day, sometimes within hours if your paperwork is complete.
-Mail filing extends that to two or three weeks.
+If you file online through INBiz, approval is estimated at approximately one business day, sometimes sooner if your paperwork is complete.
+Mail filing extends the state processing time to approximately five business days, plus postal transit, often totaling two to three weeks.

 Can I act as my own registered agent?

 Yes, but consider carefully.
-You need a physical Indiana address, reliable availability during business hours, and comfort with your name in public records.
-If privacy matters or you travel often, paying $100–$300 yearly for a commercial service eliminates these concerns.
+You need a physical Indiana address and comfort with your name and address in public records.
+Under IC 23-0.5-4-3, a noncommercial registered agent may provide an email address for electronic service of process, though this is optional rather than required.
+If privacy matters or you travel often, paying $100 to $300 yearly for a commercial service eliminates these concerns.

 Do I need an attorney to form an LLC?